 |★★★★★||$160 - $190 / night|

 Taxis are pretty cheap, but make sure you negotiate the rate before you get in (and ask the front desk of your hotel what the rate should be).
-If staying within El Cangrejo, you should be able to get a taxi to the Veneto and Sortis for $1.50, and maybe $3.00 to the Majestic.
+If staying within El Cangrejo, you should be able to get a taxi to Sortis for $1.50, and maybe $3.00 to the Majestic.
 At night, the rates typically double.
+You can also use Uber, although recent changes to the laws regarding taxis and Uber in Panama could restrict you from paying cash.

 Panama uses US currency, and it is a major world banking center.
 As a result, accessing your accounts is easy, and there are plenty of ATMs.